NebulousLabs/Sia/doc/api/Renter.md

 of unix time stamps.
 Both parameters are optional, if no parameters are provided, the entire download history will be cleared.
 To clear a single download, provide the timestamp for the download as both parameters.
-Since download history is displayed from newest to oldest, providing only the start parameter will clear all downloads before, or older than the start timestamp.
-Conversely, providing only the end parameter will clear all downloads after, or newer than the end timestamp.
+Providing only the newest parameter will clear all downloads older than the timestamp.
+Conversely, providing only the oldest parameter will clear all downloads newer than the timestamp.

 ###### Timestamp Parameters [(with comments)]
 ```
-start   // Optional - unix timestamp found in the download history
+newest   // Optional - unix timestamp found in the download history
-end     // Optional - unix timestamp found in the download history
+oldest   // Optional - unix timestamp found in the download history
 ```

 ###### Response